Chapter 3: Using CMake in Popular IDEs

 B) Inability to debug executables inside the container.

-C) Synchronization of CMakePresets.json
+C) Synchronization of CMakePresets.json between host and container.

 D) Increased build times due to container overhead.